wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-dotnet-backend-how-to-use-code-first-migrations.md

 # How to make data model changes to a .NET backend mobile service

-This topic shows how to use CodeEntity Framework First Migrations to make data model changes to an existing Azure SQL Database to avoid losing existing data.
-This procedure assumes that you have already published your mobile service project to Azure, that there is existing data in your database, and that the remote and local data models are still in sync.
+This topic shows how to use Code First Migrations in Entity Framework to make data model changes to an existing Azure SQL Database to avoid losing existing data.
+This procedure assumes that you have already published your .NET backend project to Azure, that there is existing data in your database, and that the remote and local data models are still in sync.
 This topic also describes the default Code First initializers implemented by Azure Mobile Services that are used during development.
 These initializers let you easily make schema changes without using Code First Migrations when it is not necessary to maintain you existing data.

 >[AZURE.NOTE]The schema name that is used to prefix your tables in the SQL Database is defined by the MS_MobileServiceName app setting in the web.config file.
 When you download the starter project from the portal, this value is already set to the mobile service name.
 When your schema name matches the mobile service, multiple mobile services can safely share the same database instance.

+Note that automatic migrations are not supported in a .NET backend project.

 ## Updating the data model

 As you add functionality to your .NET backend mobile service, you add new controllers to expose new endpoints in your API.
 You create a new API as either a custom controller or a table controller.
 A [TableController<TEntity>] exposes a data type that inherits from [EntityData].
 To enable data to be persisted to the database, this data type must also be added to the data model as a new [DbSet<T>] in the [DbContext].
-To learn more about Code First in the Entity Framework, see [Creating a Model with Code First](https://msdn.microsoft.com/zh-cn/data/ee712907#codefirst).
+To learn more about Code First in the Entity Framework, see [Creating a Model with Code First](https://msdn.microsoft.com/data/ee712907#codefirst).

 Visual Studio makes it easy to create a new table controller to expose a new data type to client apps.
 For more information, see [How to use controllers to access data in mobile services](https://msdn.microsoft.com/zh-cn/library/windows/apps/xaml/dn614132.aspx).